 - Add a Feliway diffuser.

 - Introduce cats slowly on either side of a barrier using food and play.
+Usually a closed door works well for this.

 - Increase the number of hiding and resting spaces in each room where the cats will typically be found.